VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Abstract

 \section{Abstract}

-Video-language models (Video-LLMs) excel at understanding video content but struggle with spatial relationships, temporal ordering, and cross-frame continuity.\ To address these limitations, we introduce \textbf{\modelname} ~\raisebox{-0.2ex}{ } (\textbf{P}reference \textbf{A}lignment with \textbf{S}patio-\textbf{T}emporal-Cross Frame \textbf{A}dversaries), a framework that enhances Video-LLMs through targeted preference optimization.\ \modelname{} trains models to distinguish accurate video representations from carefully generated adversarial examples that deliberately violate spatial, temporal, or cross-frame relations.
-By applying Direct Preference Optimization to just 7,020 preference pairs, \modelname{} learns robust representations that capture fine-grained spatial relationships and long-range temporal dynamics.
-Experiments on standard video benchmarks show significant relative performance gains of 3.05\% on VideoMME, 1.97\% on NeXTQA, and 1.31\% on LongVideoBench, over the baseline Qwen2.5-VL model.
-These results demonstrate that targeted alignment, rather than massive pretraining or architectural modifications, effectively addresses core video-language challenges.
-Notably, \modelname{} achieves these improvements without human annotation or captioning, relying on just 32-frame sampling, compared to the 96-frame, multi-GPU setups of prior work.
-This efficiency makes our approach a scalable, plug-and-play solution that seamlessly integrates with existing models while preserving their capabilities.
+Video-language models (Video-LLMs) excel at understanding video content but struggle with spatial relationships, temporal ordering, and cross-frame continuity.
+To address these limitations, we introduce \textbf{\modelname} ~\raisebox{-0.2ex}{ } (\textbf{P}reference \textbf{A}lignment with \textbf{S}patio-\textbf{T}emporal-Cross Frame \textbf{A}dversaries), a framework that enhances Video-LLMs through targeted preference optimization.\ \modelname{} trains models to distinguish accurate video representations from carefully crafted adversarial examples that deliberately violate spatial, temporal, or cross-frame relationships.\ With only 7,020 preference pairs and Direct Preference Optimization, \modelname{} enables models to learn robust representations that capture fine-grained spatial details and long-range temporal dynamics.\ Experiments demonstrate that \modelname{} is model agnostic and significantly improves performance, for example, achieving gains of up to +3.8 percentage points on LongVideoBench, +4.1 on VideoMME, and +4.0 on MVBench, when applied to various state-of-the-art Video-LLMs.\ These results demonstrate that targeted alignment, rather than massive pretraining or architectural modifications, effectively addresses core video-language challenges.\ Notably, \modelname{} achieves these improvements without any human annotation or captioning, relying solely on 32-frame sampling.
+This efficiency makes our approach a scalable plug-and-play solution that seamlessly integrates with existing models while preserving their original capabilities.